xataio/examples/apps/getting-started-remix/README.md

 # Getting Started with Xata + Remix

-An example application demonstrating the basics of using Xata within an Remix app.
+An example application demonstrating the basics of using Xata within a Remix app.

 ## Prerequisites